QianrenLi/qianrenli.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently an M.S. candidate in Electronic and Electrical Engineering at Southern University of Science and Technology (SUSTech), working under the supervision of Professor [Rui Wang](http://lasso.eee.sustech.edu.cn/).
+Qianren Li (李乾任) received his Master and Bachelor degree from Southern University of Science and Technology (SUSTech) under the supervision of Professor [Rui Wang](http://lasso.eee.sustech.edu.cn/).
+He is currently a research assistant of the LASSO lab in SUSTech.

-My research focuses on the intersection of wireless communication, optimization and machine learning, particularly the development and implementation of machine-learning-enabled communication systems.
-My current projects involve optimization in WiFi systems and edge computing environments.
+His research focuses on the intersection of wireless communication, optimization and machine learning, particularly the development and implementation of machine-learning-enabled communication systems.

+His current project involves optimization in WiFi systems.

 # Skills #